stefanv/teaching/2013_assp_zurich_cython/problems/life/README.txt

 - ``glider_stream.png``: An oscillator

-The example shapes are from the very interesting GOL simulator "Golly" [1].
+The example shapes are from the GOL simulator "Golly" [1].

 ..
 [1] http://golly.sourceforge.net/